Date of Report: July 26, 2020

 شرة المنتصف 22 6 2018 Mid-Day Newscast

 Results for the 19 June, 20 June, 21 June and 23 June.
 Conspicuously the only date that had been removed was the 22 June.
 The footage that shows the outside of the hospital damaged.
 Why is this footage so important?
 It’s the only footage showing the hospital waiting room destruction thus allowing an investigator to tie all the other pieces of video together.
 Take that away and all you have left is footage from a building whose location cannot be verifiably proven.
-I believe this is why the YouTube video was removed.
+We believe this is why the YouTube video was removed.

 Conclusion

 The OPCW-IIT and FFM conclude that there was a sarin attack in Lataminah on 24th March 2017.
 Yet they don’t offer a shred of evidence to support this claim.
-There are no pictures of alleged munition remnants; no photos of the alleged crater; no video footage of the scene; in fact there is absolutely nothing presented in either report that even lends tacit support to their claims regarding the 24th March 2017.

-They offer pictures of alleged munition fragments for the alleged 30 March sarin attack and alleged 25th March chlorine attack, yet nothing for the alleged 24th attack.
 I will be covering this in more detail in an upcoming report but it is important to mention it here for context as the IIT & FFM go on to claim that there is also no medical records for the alleged victims of the alleged 24th incident due to the damage sustained to the hospital on the 25th.
 I have shown in this report that the only notable evidence of damage to the hospital on that day was to the roof of the entrance whilst the remainder of the hospital is untouched.

 Whoever uses chemical weapons should be exposed, held accountable and prosecuted.

-I have written in-depth about the alleged 25 March chlorine attack here and I would urge anyone, who is interested in learning how improbable and unlikely that attack was, to check the report out.
+We have written in-depth about the alleged 25 March chlorine attack here and I would urge anyone, who is interested in learning how improbable and unlikely that attack was, to check the report out.